wardencam360/wardencam_manual/faq.rst

 My device is losing power?
 ++++++++++++++++++++++++++
-| A powerful phone can deliver a high fps; but also drain lots of power.
+| A faster CPU on a newer phone can deliver a higher fps, but a higher fps also drains lots of power.
-| If the battery is running out even when the phone is being charged, please check "save power" option in settings.
-Be sure to plug your device into the wall for continuous capturing.
+| If the battery is running out even when the phone is actively being charged, please check the "save power" option in settings.
+Be sure to plug your device into the wall outlet for continuous capturing.

 Why do I need a SD card or internal memory?
 ++++++++++++++++++++++++
-| Recordings are saved in the devices memory or SD card before uploading to the cloud.
+| Recordings are saved in the device's memory or SD card before uploading to the cloud.
 | Unmounting an SD card or limiting internal memory usage will disable recording.
 | For devices without an SD card or available internal memory, only 15 mins trial is allowed.
 Trial time will be restored once the SD card is installed.

-How to use multiple devices as cameras?
+How can I use multiple devices as cameras?
 +++++++++++++++++++++++++++++++++++++++
-| Sign in with the same google account on multiple devices as cameras.
+| Sign-in with the same Google account on multiple devices as cameras.
-| On the viewer, you will see a list of available camera from the vistapoints drop down list.
+| On the viewer, you will see a list of available cameras from the Vistapoints drop-down list.

 How to purchase the upgrade?
 ++++++++++++++++++++++++++++
 On Android:
 ----------
-| Click the info button (2nd button on the sign in screen)
+| Click the info button (2nd button on the sign-in screen)
 | Scroll down.
 You will see the "upgrade me" button
 On iOS:
 ------
-| Click the shuttle button (3rd button on the sign in screen)
+| Click the shuttle button (3rd button on the sign-in screen)
 | You will then see the in app purchase dialog
 |
-| You can purchase through google play store and iOS store.
-Email support if the purchase is not available.
+| You can purchase through Google Play Store and iOS Store.
+Email our support team if the purchase is not available.
 | Only the camera device requires the upgrade to run for 24/7.
-Make sure you upgrade on the camera device first.
+Please make sure you UPGRADE ON THE CAMERA DEVICE FIRST.
-| The upgrade is tied to your google play / apple account.
+| The upgrade is tied to your Google Play / Apple account.

 How do I upgrade my other Android devices for free after my purchase?
 ++++++++++++++++++++++++++++++++++++++++++++++++
 | You only need to purchase the upgrade once for your all Android devices.
-| The upgrade is linked to your google play account.
-The purchase can be recognized on all your Android devices as long as they have the same google play account in sync.
+| The upgrade is linked to your Google Play account.
+The purchase can be recognized on all your Android devices as long as they have the same Google Play account in sync.
-| It is preferred to upgrade first on the camera device instead of the viewer device.
+| It is preferred that you UPGRADE ON THE CAMERA DEVICE FIRST, instead of the viewer device.

 How do I upgrade my other iOS devices for free after my purchase?
 ++++++++++++++++++++++++++++++++++++++++++++++++
-| You only need to purchase the upgrade once for all your Apple devices.
+| You only need to purchase the upgrade once for all of your Apple devices.
 | The upgrade is linked to your iTunes account.
-The purchase can be recognized on all your Android devices as long as they have the same apple account in sync.
+The purchase can be recognized on all your Apple devices as long as they have the same Apple account in sync.
-| It is preferred to upgrade first on the camera device instead of the viewer device.
+| It is preferred that you UPGRADE ON THE CAMERA DEVICE FIRST, instead of the viewer device.

 Can I transfer my purchase between iOS and Android?
 ++++++++++++++++++++++++++++++++++++++++++++++++